Nonlocality, steering and quantum state tomography in a single experiment

+In scenario (i), tomographically complete measurements enable full reconstruction of the quantum state and thus the evaluation of any entanglement criterion.
+Similarly, in scenario (ii), such measurements are important for local reconstruction of the state assemblages, enabling optimal steering criteria.
+However, beyond some notable special cases based on qubits \cite{Gisin2007, Plato}, there are no known Bell inequalities for which both complete sets of MUBs and SICs are optimal choices of measurements.
+Here, we present such a Bell inequality.

-\textit{State tomography via MUBs and SICs.---} We consider a scenario in which Alice and Bob share an unknown three-dimensional bipartite system $\rho$ whose density matrix they wish to estimate.
-To this end, they perform state tomography.
-Alice performs dichotomic measurements indexed $x=1,\ldots,9$ (we write $x\equiv x_0,x_1\in\{0,1,2\}$) which respectively correspond to a projection onto each of the (unnormalised) states in the following tomographically complete set:
+\textit{State tomography via MUBs and SIC.---} Let Alice and Bob share an unknown three-dimensional bipartite system $\rho$ whose density matrix they wish to estimate.
+To this end, they perform state tomography \cite{Leonhardt1995, TomoBook}.
+Alice performs one of nine dichotomic measurements which respectively correspond to a projection onto each of the (unnormalised) states in the following SIC:

 where $\omega=e^{\frac{2\pi i}{3}}$.
 A successful projection corresponds to the outcome $a=1$ and otherwise to the outcome $a=\perp$.
-By computing the magnitude of all pairwise overlaps, it is easily shown that \eqref{SIC} is a SIC.
-On the other side, Bob performs measurements $y=1,\ldots,4$ (we write $y\equiv y_0,y_1\in\{0,1\}$) corresponding to the four (unnormalised) bases
+We label the measurements by a pair of trits, $x_0,x_1\in\{0,1,2\}$, where $x_0$ labels the row and $x_1$ labels the column in \eqref{SIC}.
+Equivalently, we can use the label $x=3x_0+x_1+1$.
+Bob measures in one of the four (unnormalised) MUBs

 where the columns represent the basis states.
-His outcome is labelled $b=0,1,2$.
-By computing the magnitude of the overlap between any two basis elements chosen from any two different bases, it is easily shown that \eqref{MUBs} are MUBs.
-In the limit of many rounds, the probabilities $p(a,b|x,y)$ can be used to reconstruct the state $\rho$ by standard methods (see e.g.~Ref.~\cite{Schmied2016}).
+The columns in a given basis thus represent his outcome, labelled $b=0,1,2$.
+The measurement basis is labelled by two bits, $y_0,y_1\in\{0,1\}$, which we equivalently write as $y=2y_0+y_1+1$.
+The probabilities $p(a,b|x,y)$ can be used to reconstruct the state $\rho$ by standard methods (see e.g.~Ref.~\cite{Schmied2016}).